 The main reason that respondents choose to work from home is increased productivity and better focus.
-The second most popular reason to work remote is no commute, which remained the same priority from last year’s U.S survey.
+The second most popular reason to work remote is no commute, which remained the same priority from the 2017 U.S survey.

-Interestingly enough, more time with family/work-life-balance was the third highest reason this year, down from the main reason in last year’s study.
+Interestingly enough, more time with family/work-life-balance was the third highest reason in 2018, down from the main reason in last year’s study.
 The least important reason for respondents to work remotely is to save money.
 Respondents in Asia were the most likely to choose decreased stress as their reason to work remotely.

 The shift from work/life balance to productivity and focus shows that working remotely is becoming more accepted and less an exception to the rule.

 In the past, many employers had rigid remote work policies, and employees had to get special privileges to work remotely.
 Perhaps childcare was a reason to request, family scheduling, or difficult commutes, but now with more autonomy and employers trusting employees, simply having a heads-down day to finish a blog post is a good enough reason!